Prepare for the worst with an effective business continuity plan

 - Take different business disruption scenarios under consideration and estimate the potential impact they can have on your business.

 - Once the scenarios have been identified, shortlist the threat they impose on the business and the probability of their occurrence.
-We have created a Risk Matrix Template to help with this step, which is available here.
+We have created a Risk Matrix Template to help with this step.

 Phase II.
 Business Continuity Impact Analysis

 After the Risk Assessment is complete, the next step is the Business Impact Analysis.
 This will help identify and separate all the situational and time-sensitive functions and processes of your business, along with the resources that support them.

 Here’s what you need to know about the Business Continuity Impact Analysis

 As a business owner, you face numerous situations that will affect your business operations.
 A thorough Risk Assessment will help identify the potential risks and the level of impact they will have on your business.
 Hence, the next step is to do a Business Continuity Impact Analysis.
 A Business Continuity Impact Analysis will help you identify the effects of a certain incident on your business and will facilitate making decisions that are in the best interest of your company.